feross/thanks/README.md

 thanks
 ```

-## authors, add yourself to the list!
+## 🌟 Open source authors, add yourself to the list

-If you're an open source author who accepts donations, add yourself to the `thanks` CLI by modifying [index.js](https://github.com/feross/thanks/blob/master/index.js), and sending a pull request!
+If you're an open source author who accepts donations, add yourself to the `thanks` CLI by [modifying this file](https://github.com/feross/thanks/blob/master/index.js), and sending a pull request!

+We're also considering [supporting a new `package.json` field](https://github.com/feross/thanks/issues/2).
+Please share your thoughts!

-## license
+## License

 MIT.
 Copyright (c) [Feross Aboukhadijeh](https://feross.org).